RP-12000/pianotilespro/README.md

 **Judgement Rule**

-Define T as the absolute value of the time interval between the key event is triggered to the note's time that it lands on the judgement line
+Define T as the absolute value of the time interval between the key event is triggered to the note's time that it lands on the judgement line.

-Every tap note has 4 different judgement states
+Every tap note has 4 different judgement states.

 1. **Perfect**:  T<=90ms (5.4 frames at 60FPS)